Grand Central Market

 6. Stare into infinity at the Broad

-A decade in now and the arrival of the Broad still feels like a gamechanger thanks to the museum’s distinctive design, free admission and post-war art collection.
-Yayoi Kusama’s pair of Infinity Mirror Rooms in particular continue to pull in the crowds—one which transports viewers into a twinkling, pulsating starfield of LEDs (you can reserve a time slot), the other via a smaller reflective chamber that you can pop your head into.
+A decade in now, and the arrival of the Broad still feels like a game-changer, thanks to the museum’s distinctive design, free admission and post-war art collection.
+Yayoi Kusama’s pair of Infinity Mirror Rooms in particular continue to pull in the crowds—one that transports viewers into a twinkling, pulsating starfield of LEDs (you can reserve a time slot here), the other a smaller reflective chamber that you can pop your head into.
+And soon there’ll be even more to love: A large-scale museum expansion is in the works, which will add three floors and 55,000 square feet of new gallery space above the parking lot—amounting to a whopping 70% increase of the museum’s footprint—by 2028.

 Have time to kill before your reservation at the Broad?
 Explore the best things to do by the Broad.